StephenGagne/VideoToAnime/README.md

 3. Change settings to the recommended settings for that model.
 Usually found on the download page.
 4. Input a positive and negative prompt
 5. Click Generate Video

+# Settings Definitions
+1. Model: 			A Stable Diffusion model used to generate the new images
+2. Sampler: 		The sampler used to predict how to generate the new images
+3. Steps: 			The number of samples that each images needs to generate
+4. CFG: 			How creative the AI model is allowed to be (Lower = More creative)
+5. Denoise: 		How close to the original image the generated image will be (Lower = Closer to the original)
+6. Descale: 		Will reduce the dimensions of the input video.
+0.50 = 50% of the original video
+7. Upscale:			Will increase the scale of the video in either 720p, 1080p, 4K or 8K
+8. Positive Prompt: This is what the AI will use to determine what to generate (What you expect to be in your generated video)
+9. Negative Prompt: This is what you want to avoid being in your video